 Mobile development 3/3 – different approaches

-In the previous two blog posts, we took the helicopter view on things and then gazed at a responsive and a hybrid approach to build our poker planning app .
-In this episode we'll look deeper into the fourth option, namely the promising world of cross platform development using Xamarin.
-You can download the example code in the final section of the blog.
+In the previous two articles, we took the helicopter view on things and then gazed at a responsive and a hybrid approach to build our poker planning app .
+In this episode we’ll look deeper into the fourth option, namely the promising world of cross platform development using Xamarin.
+You can download the example code in the final section of the episode.

 Total freedom and control of the final solution would be to maintain separate code bases for each mobile platform, but as commented on earlier, we would then have to develop using very different strategies, platforms and tools.
 The cost of doing so could soon exceed the gains.
 Xamarin however, offers a unified approach to app development with several benefits and few limitations.

 The benefits are manifold and includes:

 You only need to master one language C#/.NET – but, you can also choose to use F#, or mix the two